PandaSekh/Arte-della-Lettura/README.md

 - Next.js - _Frontend framework to make React actually usable in production_
 - TailwindCSS - _Seemed great to reduce the css size, as classes are reused across the whole website.
 Also, easy dark mode_
-- MDX - _To make cool posts, without MDX this blog wouldn't be possible (think of this like wordpress hooks)_
+- MDX - _To make cool posts, without MDX this blog wouldn't be possible (think of this like WordPress hooks)_
 - GitHub - _I use GitHub for a lot of things, like comments_
 - Supabase - _Used for the free database only_
 - Framer Motion - _To make the website feel less boring_